asmodeus812/elearning/cracking-coding-interview/2-big-o-notation.md

 indirectly connected to the input, and be a function of the input instead.

-`Big O allows us to describe how the run or space complexity scales, and not to measure absolute units of time or space.
-This is crucial to understand and grasp.`
+`Big O allows us to describe how the run or space complexity scales, and not to measure absolute units of time or space.`

 # Big theta and omega